coasys/ad4m/docs-src/README.md

 ## Why?

-The goal is to arrive at scalable and interoparable communication infrastructure that enables **group agency**, i.e. **super agents** (here called Social Organisms) **without imposing a bias on how a group manages itself** (and how it defines its coherence) to have agency
+The goal is to arrive at scalable and interoperable communication infrastructure that enables **group agency**, i.e. **super agents** (here called Social Organisms) **without imposing a bias on how a group manages itself** (and how it defines its coherence) to have agency